 1. Eat These Foods For Brain Health And Fitness

 According to studies, the best foods for your brain health and cognitive function seem to be the same foods that protect your heart and blood vessels.

 • Ten “Brain Foods”

 1. Seafood and fatty fish — cod, salmon, sardines, tuna, halibut, and mackerel contain omega-3 fatty acids which help prevent brain strokes.

-3. Broccoli, Brussels sprouts, Cabbage, Cauliflower, Kale — contain glucosinolates which minimize oxidative stress and the risk of neurodegenerative disorders.
+3. Broccoli, Brussels sprouts, Cabbage, Cauliflower, and Kale — contain glucosinolates which minimize oxidative stress and the risk of neurodegenerative disorders.

 4. Dark chocolate and coffee — contain cacao, which has flavonoids.

 5. Oranges and tangerines — contain vitamin C.

 6. Cinnamon, flaxseeds, ginger, and turmeric — contain antioxidants.

 7. Eggs — contain choline, vitamins B, D, and E.